 If you are thinking of taking a gap year before university, then that shouldn’t stop you from applying for university.
 You simply apply for a deferred entry, which means that you are considered for the following year, or you can ask for a deferment after you have received an offer.
 Around 7% of UCAS applicants defer their entry to university.
 However, deferments aren’t always granted so its best to enquire first.

-Volunteer in Tanzania; protect turtles in Guatemala; scuba dive in Madagascar; explore the cloud forest in Costa Rica; experience the amazing culture of Peru; help create a rhino park in Namibia; enjoy the incredible flora and fauna in South Africa; take care of deprived children in Sri Lanka; have a fantastic adventure in Australia; trek thousands of miles in India and Nepal; these are just some of the amazing experiences to enjoy on your gap year.
+Volunteer in Guatemala; scuba dive in Madagascar; explore the cloud forest in Costa Rica; help create a rhino park in Namibia; enjoy the incredible flora and fauna in South Africa; have a fantastic adventure in Australia; trek thousands of miles in India and Nepal; these are just some of the amazing experiences to enjoy on your gap year.

 Are you ready to take the plunge?
 We hope these ideas will have at least whetted your appetite for a life-enhancing gap year experience.